JONSASSE/432-2018/projects/project1/README.md

 Your presentation needs to land on a single, final model, using both statistical and non-statistical considerations to make a decision.
 Your presentation may need to explore other models, but this should be done as a way of helping us understand the reasons for your final selection, not as a way of impressing us with the amount of effort you've put into the project.
 We're interested in clarity, and demonstrated understanding of variation, but not volume.

 1. A fitted model using `lm` including an assessment of confidence intervals associated with the fitted coefficients, and an overall ANOVA F test.
-2. A fitted model using `ols` including an assessment of summary statistics like R^2^, adjusted R^2^ and the root mean squared error.
+2. A fitted model using `ols` including an assessment of summary statistics like R-square, adjusted R-square and the root mean squared error.
 3. A summary plot of predictor effects with meaningful confidence intervals, appropriately interpreted.
 4. A graph (perhaps with a table as well) showing predictions for new observations of interest.
 5. A partitioning of your sample into training and test batches, with an effort to assess the quality of predictions in a test sample for several candidate models.
 This is particularly appropriate in combination with things like the next two items on this list.
 6. A "best subsets" set of four graphs used to help justify variable selection decisions, followed by additional work to make a final choice.
-7. A Spearman $\rho^2$ plot leading to an analysis incorporating non-linear predictor terms, an assessment of whether those non-linear terms are helpful, and if so, a nomogram to help illustrate the effect of non-linear predictors on your outcome.
+7. A Spearman rho-squared plot leading to an analysis incorporating non-linear predictor terms, an assessment of whether those non-linear terms are helpful, and if so, a nomogram to help illustrate the effect of non-linear predictors on your outcome.
 8. An effort to validate the summary statistics of your model or models, perhaps with a backwards stepwise approach baked in to validate variable selection at the same time, but also perhaps not.
 9. An effort to describe how well your model is calibrated, and where predicted values are more or less trustworthy as a result.
 10. An assessment of residuals, leverage and influence that helps guide you to meaningful conclusions - and isn't just a list of the biggest outliers for a particular model-data combination.